Instagram combats misinformation and trolls with three new features

 The new tools will make it much easier for users to know who's actually behind some of the platform's biggest accounts.
 It also is introducing a new verification system for celebrities and public figures, and offers support for the use of third-party authenticator apps.

 The goal is to increase transparency and help users learn more about the accounts they follow.
-Instagram wants to get ahead of some of the problems facing Facebook (FB), Twitter (TWTR), and other platforms, all of which have in recent weeks shut down scores of accounts linked to Iran, Russia, and others seeking to sow discord and disinformation.
+Instagram wants to address some of the problems facing it and other platforms, such as Facebook (FB) and Twitter (TWTR), which have in recent weeks shut down hundreds of accounts linked to Iran, Russia and others seeking to sow discord and disinformation.

 "Keeping people with bad intentions off our platform is incredibly important to me," said Mike Krieger, cofounder and chief technology officer of Instagram, in a blog post.
 "That means trying to make sure the people you follow and the accounts you interact with are who they say they are, and stopping bad actors before they cause harm."